Air Force Day: Canada

 Since 2006, the Royal Canadian Air Force has celebrated Air Force Day on 4 June.
 It has been hosted by the Royal Canadian Air Force Association of Canada (RCAFA) on Ottawa's Parliament Hill.

+Finland

+The Finnish Air Force celebrates its Nationality Day on 6 March.
+This date marks the establishment of the Finnish Air Force in 1918.
+The celebrations include various ceremonies and events hosted by the Finnish Air Force across the country, honoring the service and dedication of its members past and present.

 Germany

 The German Air Force celebrates its founding on 9 January.

 India

 The Indian Air Force celebrates its holiday on 8 October.
 Air force bases in India hold parades and air shows to mark the holiday.
 The Air Warrior Drill Team often performs on this day.

+Although 8 October is now officially observed as Air Force Day to mark the IAF’s establishment in 1932, this was not always the case.
+For the first few decades after independence, the IAF primarily celebrated 1 April, commemorating the date when its first flight operations began in 1933.
+The transition to 8 October as the formal anniversary occurred later, as institutional efforts to standardise military commemorations gained traction.
+A detailed history of the evolving significance of these dates has been documented.

 Indonesia

 The Indonesian Air Force celebrates its founding on 9 April.
 The Air Force also celebrated "Air Force Service Day" (Hari Bakti TNI AU) on 29 July to commemorate the Dakota VT-CLA's incident.

 Kyrgyzstan

-The Kyrgyz Air Force celebrates Aviation Day on August 18.
+The Kyrgyz Air Force celebrates Aviation Day on 18 August.
 It marks the directive of the General Staff of the Soviet Armed Forces, that established an air unit at the Tokmak Aviation Training Regiment.
 On Aviation Day in 2019, the 60th anniversary of military aviation in the nation was celebrated, with the air force holding an air parade in the Chüy Region.

 The anniversary of the founding of the Kyrgyz Air Force is also observed on 27 July.